Post-Election Analysis 2020: Trade

 Much like his predecessor, President-elect Biden is expected to pursue a "tough on China" agenda when it comes to trade.
 Where he will differ most significantly from President Trump is through his approach.
 President-elect Biden argued the United States must "write the rules of the road for the world or China [will]" and promised his trade focus would be on "rallying our friends both in Asia and Europe in setting the rules for the 21st century and joining us to get tough on China and its trade and technology abuses."
 President-elect Biden may rely heavily on multilateral cooperation and trade agreements to curb China's trade practices rather than the unilateral approach favored by the Trump Administration.

 Separately, President-elect Biden committed to reevaluating the Section 301 tariffs imposed on Chinese products and may abandon some aspects of the Phase One trade deal negotiated by the Trump Administration.
-However, the current political environment will make it difficult for the Biden Administration to unwind President Trump's tariffs in the near term.
+But the current political environment will make it difficult for the Biden Administration to unwind President Trump's tariffs in the near term.
 Instead, President-elect Biden is expected to focus on increasing American competitiveness and bringing back critical supply chains to the United States to revive American manufacturing jobs and reduce dependency on China for the production of critical goods.
-He also has promised to crack down on companies labeling products as being "Made in America" even if they are largely produced in China.
+He has also promised to crack down on companies labeling products as being "Made in America" even if they are largely produced in China.
 His "Buy American" vision will dominate his domestic agenda and shape the administration's approach to trade with China in the near term.

-Export Controls/Sanctions Policy Related to China
+Export Controls/Sanctions Policy (China)

 President-elect Biden expressed support for sanctions and criticized the Trump Administration for not going far enough in some circumstances.
 He promised economic sanctions if China tries to interfere with US citizens, companies, and institutions' exercise of their First Amendment rights.
-As with export controls, President-elect Biden will work with allies to impose multilateral sanctions when possible.
-For example, the Trump Administration sanctions on Chinese persons and entities for alleged involvement in human rights abuses against the Chinese Uighur ethnic minority are supported by many of President-elect Biden's core constituencies and such sanctions will continue.
-Unlike President Trump, however, President-elect Biden may seek multilateral sanctions on China related to these issues, similar to President Obama's imposition of sanctions on Russia for the Crimea annexation in partnership with many European countries and the European Union.
+As with export controls, President-elect Biden will likely work with allies to impose multilateral sanctions when possible.
+For example, the Trump Administration sanctions on Chinese persons and entities for alleged involvement in human rights abuses against the Chinese Uighur ethnic minority are supported by many of President-elect Biden's core constituencies and such sanctions will likely continue.
+Unlike President Trump, however, President-elect Biden will seek multilateral sanctions on China related to these issues, similar to President Obama's imposition of sanctions on Russia for the Crimea annexation in partnership with many European countries and the European Union.

 Export controls and economic sanctions were central to the Trump Administration's foreign policy against China.
 In the wake of the coronavirus pandemic and continually escalating trade tensions with China, the administration used existing export control and sanctions authorities—and unilaterally expanded those authorities in a number of significant ways—to curb the proliferation of Chinese technology and limit Chinese advances in emerging technology.
 The Trump Administration also led an aggressive sanctions agenda to penalize Chinese companies over American national security concerns, human rights violations in the Xinjiang region, and US foreign policy interests.
-President Trump also expanded, by executive order, the Commerce Secretary's oversight authority over transactions that involve unspecified information technologies that may raise a national security risk, which the president later used to ban certain transactions with the Chinese owners of two popular social media apps.
-Together, these coercive economic tools aimed to curb the Chinese technology sector, hinder what the US government characterized as China's fusion of civilian technology with military purposes, and restrict the use by China of US emerging and foundational technologies.
+President Trump also expanded, by executive order, the Commerce Secretary's oversight authority over transactions that involve unspecified information technologies that may raise a national security risk, which the President later used to ban certain transactions with the Chinese owners of two popular social media apps.
+Together these coercive economic tools aimed to curb the Chinese technology sector, hinder what the US government characterized as China's fusion of civilian technology with military purposes, and restrict the use by China of US emerging and foundational technologies.

 For example, the Trump Administration aggressively targeted major Chinese technology company Huawei with export restrictions, going so far as to expand the scope of US export controls to restrict the ability for Huawei's supply chain to continue supplying the company in compliance with US law.
 President Trump also expanded the so-called "military end use rule" under US export controls in a way that significantly raised the compliance costs of selling even basic, consumer grade software, electronics, and other civilian commodities to Chinese companies that may have any relationship to the Chinese military or related entities.

-While the administration made export controls and national security-oriented restrictions a mainstream trade tool, these actions were largely consistent with the same bipartisan consensus in Congress that led to the passage of the Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA) and the Export Control Reform Act of 2018 (ECRA).
+While the administration made export controls and national security oriented restrictions a mainstream trade tool, these actions were largely consistent with the same bipartisan consensus in Congress that led to the passing of the Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA) and the Export Control Reform Act of 2018 (ECRA).
 Both laws reflect growing concern among both Congress and the executive branch that foreign investment from strategic rivals, including China in particular, is targeted at capturing access and control over advanced technologies being developed by US businesses.